Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `fields.<filedName>` - Record Mapping

-To forward real-time updates to the Lighstreamer clients, a Kafka record must be mapped to Lighstreamer fields, which define the _schema_ of any Lighstreamer item.
+To forward real-time updates to the Lightstreamer clients, a Kafka record must be mapped to Lightstreamer fields, which define the _schema_ of any Lightstreamer item.

 To configure the mapping, you define the set of all subscribeable fields through parameters with the prefix `field.`: